IT Security Measures to Take Before Hiring Technology Developers

 - Carry out an on-site investigation to understand how quality control is implemented, what the security policies state and how they are put into play.

-- Set clear termination provisions: Specify for how long the vendor can keep any project-related data and its transmission methods.
+- Set clear termination provisions: Specify how long the vendor can keep any project-related data and its transmission methods.

 When it comes to software development, security testing plays a huge role in eliminating future data leak risks.
 Therefore, all major security requirements must be discussed in advance and clearly described in the contract.